BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32_IX.md

 Consider first the right-hand side of the affectations.
 We need to compute additions between the `PC` and immediates.
 To do that, we already have the two muxes for the input of the ALU, so we are done.
 In fact, `LUI` requires a special treatment, since it directly copies the immediate value to a register.
-It can be easily done by and-gating the selection of the the second register (`sel2`) with an additional `regId1Sel` signal from the decoder.
+It can be easily done by and-gating the selection of the second register (`sel2`) with an additional `regId1Sel` signal from the decoder.
 If this signal is 0, then this register is replaced by `zero`, and we add 0 to the imm.
 It is a bit convoluted, but makes minimal changes / adds minimal complexity to the previous design.
 Now consider `JAL` and `JALR`, they need to write back `PC+4` to the register file.
 For that, we add a mux to the write back input of the register file, that selects between the output of the ALU and `PC+4`.
-These two modifications are depicted on the schematic above (that also has the circuitry for load and store, that we ignore for now).
+These two modifications are depicted on the schematic above.

 It is time to take a look at the (almost complete) instruction decoder.
 It looks complicated, but it is nothing more than a big combinatorial function, written as